MyRandomShit/tech-progression/reference_materials/README.md

 16. [Interface and Information](./16_interface_and_information.md) - The evolution from screens to neural interfaces, the solution to misinformation, and how we consume information and entertainment in the post-truth era
 17. [Corporate Evolution](./17_corporate_evolution.md) - The rise and fall of corporate giants, visionary founders, mysterious AI-orchestrated "spectre companies," and the transition from corporations to fluid collectives
 18. [Weapons and Warfare](./18_weapons_warfare.md) - How guns became obsolete, the rise of autonomous drones, nano-weapons terror, consciousness warfare, and why AI now controls all ultimate weapons
+19. [Food Production Evolution](./19_food_production.md) - From traditional agriculture to molecular synthesis: the end of farming, elimination of hunger, lab-grown meat, vertical farms, nano-manufactured food, and how eating became optional

 ---